jessepav/lacygoill-wiki-backup/fzf.md

 ## I have an issue with the fzf popup/floating window when invoking fzf from Vim!

-You need to find a MWE.
+You need to find a MRE.
 Unfortunately, the  fzf and fzf.vim plugins  are very long, and  bisecting their code can take a long time.